Tanvi1704/tanvi218docker/README.md

-# Containerizing a MERN application
+# Insta Clone a MERN application

 This guide demonstrates how to containerize a MERN (MongoDB, Express.js, React, Node.js) application using Docker and Docker Compose.